 Assembly help required

-Aside from the Kenmore DS4095 Elite's affordable price tag, our tester was shocked by its quiet operation and easy-to-use design.
-She could easily have a conversation with other people in The Lab from 10 feet away, without having to raise her voice.
-Although the vacuum struggled to pick up hair on upholstery, it easily picked up large and small debris off of carpet and hard flooring without spitting it everywhere, unlike some of the other models tested.
-Our tester did notice that this vacuum has a tendency to pull hair and debris behind it and along its sides.
-However, they said you shouldn't have any issues, as long as you've centered the vacuum on the mess prior to cleaning it.
+Aside from the Kenmore DS4095 Elite's affordable price tag, we were shocked by its quiet operation and easy-to-use design.
+We could easily have a conversation with other people in The Lab from 10 feet away, without having to raise our voices.
+Although the vacuum struggled to pick up hair on upholstery, it easily picked up large and small debris from carpet and hard flooring without spitting it everywhere, unlike some of the other models tested.
+We did notice that this vacuum has a tendency to pull hair and debris behind it and along its sides.
+However, that shouldn't pose too much of an issue as long as you've centered the vacuum on the mess prior to cleaning it.

-Aside from its powerful suction, this vacuum has an EasyReach wand that can bend to clean under furniture, and also a lightweight swivel head for navigating turns.
-"The Kenmore was lightweight and even though it was top-heavy, the weight distribution still allowed me to vacuum continuously without arm fatigue," said our in-lab tester.
-They also noted that assembly instructions were thorough, but the process of ensuring all of the parts were in place was challenging because it needed to be upright the entire time.
+In addition to its powerful suction, this vacuum has an EasyReach wand that can bend to clean under furniture, and also a swivel head for navigating turns.
+While this model has a top-heavy design, the weight distribution still felt lightweight, and we didn't experience any arm fatigue in our testing.
+We also noted that assembly instructions were thorough, but the process of ensuring all of the parts were in place was challenging because it needed to be upright the entire time.
 We recommend having another person nearby to help with the assembly process.
-All in all, our tester said they were shocked at this vacuum's affordable price tag given its strong performance, and they were even considering purchasing one for themselves.
+All in all, we were pleasantly surprised at this vacuum's affordable price tag given its strong performance, and we think it's a fantastic choice if you're on a budget.

-Best Stick: TINECO PURE ONE S15 PRO Cordless Stick Vacuum Cleaner
+Tineco Pure One S15 Pro Cordless Stick Vacuum Cleaner

 LED lights on motor head